MTR CNR Changchun EMU

 The Changchun EMU or CNR Changchun EMU is an electric multiple unit train type of the Mass Transit Railway (MTR) system in Hong Kong.
-Designed and manufactured by Changchun Railway Vehicles, a member of CNR group (now merged with CSR to form CRRC), they were the first MTR heavy-rail stock to be manufactured in Mainland China, while past orders came from England, Japan, Europe or South Korea.
+Designed and manufactured by Changchun Railway Vehicles, a member of CNR group (now merged with CSR to form CRRC Corporation), they were the first MTR heavy-rail stock to be manufactured in Mainland China, while past orders came from England, Japan, Europe or South Korea.

 The trains come in two versions: the C-Train, a manned eight-car train which is used mainly on the Kwun Tong line; and the S-Train, a driverless three-car variant which operates on the South Island line since its opening in December 2016.
 Similar trains had been ordered for the Tuen Ma line, also known as TML C-Train, which entered service on the Ma On Shan line on 12 March 2017; however, these trains bear a resemblance to the older SP1900 EMUs.

 History

 Designed in 18 months, the first C-Train rolled off the production lines at CNR's plant on 6 December 2010.
 It was transported to Hong Kong on 28 April 2011.
-By 16 October, 4 sets had arrived and were undergoing testing on the Kwun Tong line, where were first expected enter service sometime in November of the same year.
+By 16 October, four sets had arrived and were undergoing testing on the Kwun Tong line.
+They were expected to enter service sometime that November.

 On 22 July 2011, MTR ordered 12 eight-car C-trains to increase the urban line fleet for the West Island line extension and 10 three-car S-Trains for the first phase of the South Island line.

-The first C-Train entered service on the Kwun Tong line on Wednesday, 7 December 2011 in the evening.
-The last of the 8-car trains was handed over on 5 September 2013, and entered service on the Kwun Tong line shortly after.
+The first C-Train entered service on the Kwun Tong line on 7 December 2011.
+The last of the eight-car trains was handed over on 5 September 2013, and entered service on the Kwun Tong line shortly after.

 The S-Trains began operating on 28 December 2016, the day the South Island line commenced service.